Home » Policies

 Institutional and student responsibility in regard to the Federal Return of Title IV Funds policy

-1. Providing each student with the information given in this policy;
+1. Informing students with the information in this policy

-2. Identifying students affected by this policy and completing the Return of Title IV Funds calculation;
+2. Identifying students who are affected by this policy and completing the return of Title IV funds

-3. Informing the student of the result of the Return of title IV Funds calculation and any balance owed to the school as a result of a required return of funds;
+3. Informing students of the result of the R2T4 calculation and any balance owed to the school as a result of a required return of funds

-4. Returning any unearned Title IV aid that is due to the Title IV programs and, if applicable, notifying the borrower’s holder of federal loan funds of the student’s withdrawal date;
+4. Returning any unearned Title IV aid that is due to the correct Title IV programs and, if applicable notifying the borrower’s holder of federal loan funds of the student’s withdrawal date

 5. Notifying student and /or Plus borrower of eligibility for a Post-Withdraw Disbursement, if applicable;